fnordoglargh/BoardGameLeague/ABOUT.md

 ## 0.8.5 (dev version; target 0.8.6)

+* Changed relationship from games to game families from a 1..1 to 1..n.
+A game can now be linked to multiple families.
 * Explore how adding data points with constant distance look like (opposed to current current view with accurate dates).

 ### New Functionality